 The Emperor Penguin

 is 120 cm in size and is the largest species.
 The total population of approximately 600,000 pairs that are breeding on the inland ice of Antarctica are symbolic for the pristine wilderness of this entire continent.
 The Antarctic Treaty regulations are understood as the largest protected area on earth.
 Tourism is contributing further to the conservation status of Antarctica and will be strengthened and forever sustained.

 The Emperor Penguin got most famous through the film “The March of the Penguins”.
 They stay for the highest membership category in LT&C, including our founding members.

 The Rockhopper Penguin symbolise LT&C’s student members, who are actively engaged through their studies or thesis in a topic related to LT&C’s mission. – Rockhopper penguins are one of the smallest species of penguin in the world.
 They range from 2.3-2.7 kg where males are larger than females.
 They breed on the islands of Gough and Tristan de Cunha in the Atlantic Ocean and St. Paul and Manchester in the Indian Ocean.
 Further around the Cape Horn of South America, the Falklands Island in the southern Atlantic Ocean, and Prince Edward, Marion, Crozet, Kerguelen, Heard, Macquarie, Campbell, Auckland and Antipodes Islands in the southern Indian Ocean, and on Campbell Island in New Zealand.
-Due to the harsh rocky environment, they cannot slide on their bellies like most penguins, so they hop to get from one place to another (may be symbolic to the challenges our students have…).
+Due to the harsh rocky environment, they cannot slide on their bellies like most penguins, so they hope to get from one place to another (maybe symbolic to the challenges our students have…).

 For all penguins the fearless behaviour they demonstrate to humans, along with our relationship to them, symbolize that harmony and interdependence between people and nature is not only possible but also critical for all of our survival!
 Many examples exist were tourism has supported the better protection of penguins and their habitats.
 The penguins and their stories should inspire you to become one of the penguin LT&C members.
-Your membership involvement and increasing the dissemination of LT&C examples has positive impacts for both humans and nature.
+Your membership involvement and increasing the dissemination of LT&C examples have positive impacts on both humans and nature.